mrbridge-mrbridge/alx-backend-javascript/0x04-TypeScript/README.md

   * location(string) this attribute should always be defined
   * Add the possibility to add any attribute to the Object like contract(boolean) without specifying the name of the attribute.

+# Task..2

+* Write an interface named Directors that extends Teacher.
+It requires an attribute named numberOfReports(number)